bdastur/spam/README.md

 + [Introduction] (https://github.com/bdastur/spam/blob/master/README.md#introduction)

 # Introduction<a name="introduction"></a>
+[Ansible] (http://docs.ansible.com/ansible/index.html) is an IT automation tool.
+It is excellent for configuration management, orchestration and deployment automation.
+Ansible is gaining popularity over other tools due to it's simplicity in usage and architecture.
 If you are not familiar with Ansible, you can read the [Ansible documentation] (http://docs.ansible.com/ansible/index.html).
-I will assume that you are familiar with Ansible, Ansible playbooks and ansible modules.

-To give a very brief introduction: Ansible is an IT automation tool.
-It is excellent for configuration management, orchestration and deployment.
-Ansible in some ways surpasses other such tools with it's simplicity in usage and installation.

 **So what is pyAnsible**
 pyAnsible is a python module that interfaces with the Ansible.Runner and Ansible.Inventory modules and provides a simple python API that you can invoke to directly access ansible modules.